☎ Call Today

 If you get caught with drugs in Texas, you can face very serious charges and, in some scenarios, felony charges.
 Whether you are holding marijuana, cocaine, or meth, the law is easy to understand.
 In most situations, the quantity and type of drug you possess would elevate a basic charge to a felony.
 That means penitentiary time, heavy fines, and a criminal record for life.

 Here’s a closer look at how Texas defines felony possession of drugs.
-Moreover, under what circumstances could you face charges that are more serious than a simple misdemeanor.
+Also, under what circumstances could you face charges that are more serious than a simple misdemeanor.

 Texas Drug Laws: The Basics